kennysmithed/oels2022UoB/practical_session2.md

 - Figure out how to save the *complete* unfiltered data (not just the observation and production trials) to the server.
 - The code here is for the low-load linguistic version of the Ferdinand et al. (2019) experiment, with 1 object.
 How would you modify the code to do something with higher load, e.g. 2 or 3 objects, each with 2 labels?
 - Ferdinand et al. (2019) also have a *non-linguistic* version of the same experiment, where rather than words labelling objects participants observed coloured marbles being drawn from a bag (there were no fancy animations, it was just a picture of a marble above a picture of a bag), then produced some more marble draws themselves by clicking on buttons labelled with images of coloured marbles.
 You don't have to implement it, but what sorts of changes would you need to make to the word learning code to implement this non-linguistic version?
 We'll see some of these tools in next week's practical.
 - [Optional, hard] Can you figure out how to use the `jsPsych.randomization.shuffleNoRepeats` function [documented here](https://www.jspsych.org/6.3/core_library/jspsych-randomization/#jspsychrandomizationshufflenorepeats) to do a version where observation and test trials for multiple objects are interspersed, but you never see the same object twice in a row?
 NB this will only work if you have 3+ different objects in the experiment - it's too hard for the code to find randomisations with no repeats if you have a small number of objects, and impossible if you only have one object, so the code will hang while  endlessly searching!
-If you decide to attempted this, you can look at [my thoughts on how it could be done](practical_session2_norepeat.md).
+If you decide to attempt this, have a go yourself and then you can look at [my thoughts on how it could be done](practical_session2_norepeat.md).

 ## References